jeremyButtler/alnSeq/updateLog.md

   month, and then day.
 For example version 1.20230615 would be version 1, from June 15th, 2023.

-# Issues to be solved

-- Printing to stdout on Debain, which will likely be similar for all linux's
-  - This is likely an array out of bounds error some were.
-    I suspect this is in my convert directional matrix function to an alignment array.

 # Ideas that would be cool, but not worth working on

 These ideas are a future vision that is not worth the